redeboer/NIKHEFProject2018/README.md

 ![Algorithm structure](https://github.com/redeboer/NIKHEFProject2018/blob/master/docs/structure_algorithms.png "Algorithm structure")

-The order of processing is, of course, sequentially, but the arrows here denote the which altorithms need rely on the output of the previous ones..
+The order of processing is, of course, sequentially, but the arrows here denote the which altorithms need rely on the output of the previous ones.

 In our project, one of our TPCs unfortunately broke down, so in the end, we were not able to intersect tracks.
 The TPC after the sample was therefore removed, so the intersecting algorithms became redundant.
 Also, it turned out to be difficult to properly trigger the remaining TPC, so a the z-component could also not be computed.
 The output was therefore a 1-dimensional profile of energy loss in the sample.